nationalarchives/tdr-file-export/README.md

 You can also run `sbt universal:packageZipTarball` which creates a file `target/universal/tdr-consignment-export.tgz` which, when unzipped, gives you a `bin/tdr-consignment-export` executable which you can run with the same arguments as above.
 This is how the docker container runs the file so is the closest to running this in production.

 ### Deployment
-Because this is run as an on demand ECS task, deployment is just pushing a new version of the docker image to ECR.
-This will be done by Jenkins on merge to master so there should be no reason to do this locally.
+Because this is run as an on demand ECS task, deployment is just pushing a new version of the docker image to ECR with the appropriate stage tag.
+This will be done by Jenkins as part of the deploy job on merge to master so there should be no reason to do this locally.